 The single most important task I believe you need to master is to be comfortable with your equipment.

 At night, when we prepare for the manta snorkel activity and we check each participant’s

 - Snorkel experience (e.g. if the guests have snorkeled more or less than 10 times)

-- Ocean visits (e.g. how recent they have been in the ocean)
+- Ocean visits (e.g. how recently they have been in the ocean)

 This information gives guides an idea of who will need more attention before and during the in-water time.
 We always review the snorkel equipment together for best fit, use, and troubleshooting.

-It often amazes me how many “aha” moments our guests have when they learn in detail about the “tools” you need to see (mask) and to breath (snorkel) underwater.
+It often amazes me how many “aha” moments our guests have when they learn in detail about the “tools” you need to see (mask) and breathe (snorkel) underwater.

 Too often, ocean-goers just purchase the equipment without any instructions on how to use it properly in the ocean.

 A mask and snorkel (and fins) are basically tools and with a little bit of technique, you too can easily master water leaks and avoid the nasty choke on seawater.